-St. Lucia’s NEF track is one of the best and cheapest second passport options for a single person right now in the Caribbean.
+St. Lucia’s donation option is one of the best and cheapest second passport options for a single person right now in the Caribbean.

-Unless you’re planning on living in St. Lucia full-time – buying property might not make as much sense as donating to the National Economic Fund.
+Unless you’re planning on living in St. Lucia full-time, gaining citizenship through buying property might not make as much sense as just donating to the National Economic Fund.

 And again, this option is a much cheaper economic citizenship route:

 Instead of buying a property for $200,000, plus $59,500 in government and processing fees (for a single applicant), you just donate $110,550 for a single applicant.